clobrano/clobrano.github.io/_posts/blog/2018-12-12-per-project-vimrc-extension.md

         exe 'source vimrc.local'
     endif

-so that, if a project has a file called `vimrc.local` it is sourced, extending normal VIM configuration and if not, it fails silently.
+so that, if a project has a file called `vimrc.local` it is sourced, extending normal VIM configuration, if not, it fails silently.

 If the project is under versioning and it's using GIT, you might want to add `vimrc.local` to *gitignore*.
 I suggest to use the global gitignore, to avoid sharing your personal gitignore configuration with the project.